JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 Retrieves the contents of the specified variable from the environment block of the calling process.

 ```
-FUNCTION AfxEnviron (BYVAL pwszName AS LPCWSTR) AS CWSTR
+FUNCTION AfxEnviron (BYVAL pwszName AS LPCWSTR) AS DWSTRING
 ```

 | Parameter  | Description |